shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/tango-email-service.md

 ---
-Title : Tango Email Service
+title: Tango Email Service
-Description : This service, used in combination with the <a href="xandr-api-internal/email-template-service.md" ms.date: 10/28/2023
+description: This service, used in combination with the <a href="xandr-api-internal/email-template-service.md" enables team to manage the sending of system emails for Tango. ms.date: 10/28/2023 ms.custom: digital-platform-api
-ms.custom: digital-platform-api
 ---